|

 Mycotaxon 15: 158-161.
 1982.

-Common Name: Western Grisette
+Common Name: western grisette

 Cap 8-18 cm broad, rounded at first, then convex, finally plane and slightly umbonate at maturity; surface viscid when moist; color dark brown, fading to light brown in age, occasionally with a remnant of universal veil tissue; margin conspicuously and deeply striate.